zaphosting/docs/en/fivem_installels.md

 ## Carmods Configuration

 To add new carmods to ELS-FiveM we first need the ELS-Config which you can often find in the folder of the downloaded carmod.
-Usually it is called `autoname.xml', in our case it is `scpdvic.xml'.
+Usually it is called `autoname.xml`, in our case it is `scpdvic.xml`.

 ![](https://screensaver01.zap-hosting.com/index.php/s/TQCsWyTj3gZaZc6/preview)